 It’s been nearly a year since I deleted my LinkedIn profile and well, I’m still here.
 Nothing changed in my life or my employment once ridding myself of that social network, beyond having one less social network looming out there.

 At the time, I made the case that LinkedIn was useless to me (a burden even) but that Facebook held some worth, if not for the “valuable” ability to stalk people I’d just met once, then for integrating in to websites for clients and to test Facebook-y things.
-I’ve come full circle on this as #1 Fan (the vanguard in my life for all things informational on the internet) deleted her account last month and was very happy to have done so.
+I’ve come full circle on this as Editor in Chief (the vanguard in my life for all things informational on the internet) deleted her account last month and was very happy to have done so.
 I started thinking about it and came to the same conclusion that I would probably be better off without it.

 In the proverbial nutshell, I find Facebook to be a time waster that has little added value, makes us all a great deal lazier, and is getting to be creepier and creepier in how they keep an eye on you and employers want to log in to your account.
 For most of last year, I tried to co-exist with Facebook through a variety of methods.
 One was to have two separate accounts: personal and professional.
 Then, as an avid user of Firefox, I tossed the personal one in to Explorer (which I never used except to access Facebook) and the professional one in to Chrome (which I use sometimes).
 To some degree this worked to limit my interaction with this half billion strong beast.